 Is BBQ sauce gluten-free?

-It’s important to review the ingredients list before buying and look for any hidden names of gluten on the package.
+It’s important to review the ingredients list and package label before buying and look for any hidden names of gluten.

 One of my little secrets is that I carry around a copy of my GFDF Take Along Cards so that I always have a point of reference when I can sneak a peek at the ingredient list of a food.